polyose/plasmo/README.md

 Desmata wants to make the same possible for software.

 Despite these aspirations, there is nothing stopping you from pulling a desmata cell from Github, or writing one that depends on PyPI.
-But if Desmata's design seems kind of strange in places, it is probably because compromises were made in support of this dream.
+Just know that if Desmata's design seems kind of strange in places, it is probably because compromises were made in support of this dream.